 Federal Kidnapping Law

-Unlike Nevada law, federal kidnapping law under 18 U.S.C. § 1201 doesn't divide kidnapping into degrees.
-However both Nevada and federal courts levy very harsh punishments for kidanpping, including a possible life sentence.
+Unlike Nevada law, federal kidnapping law under 18 U.S.C. § 1201 does not divide kidnapping into degrees.
+However, both Nevada and federal courts levy very harsh punishments for kidanpping, including a possible life sentence.
 Read more about federal kidnapping law in Nevada in our article on federal kidnapping law in Nevada.

 - Insufficient evidence.
 Before a judge or jury can convict you of a crime, the prosecutor has the burden to prove your guilt beyond a reasonable doubt.
 If your attorney can show that the state's evidence is unreliable, holey or otherwise inadequate, then the prosecutor may be willing to dismiss or reduce your charges.

 - No asportation.
-If your attorney can show that the "victim" wasn't physically moved at all during the alleged incident, then the prosecutor should drop the charges or else change them to a lesser offense such as "false imprisonment."
+If your attorney can show that the "victim" was not physically moved at all during the alleged incident, then the prosecutor should drop the charges or else change them to a lesser offense such as "false imprisonment."